Venustrapflyyy/altschool-cloud-exercises/exercise seven/seventh exercise.md

 clear
 cat ${D}
 ```
-to forward each line to ${D} as an appendaged line and at the same time, design the content of ${D}, and to clear my terminal before displaying the output of ${D}.
+to forward each line to ${D}, as an appendaged line and at the same time, design the content of ${D}, and to clear my terminal before displaying the output of ${D}.

 I declared another variable `currentTime=$(date +%H:%M)`
 Then I created another if block